 “Rumi believes Sama is the nourishment of the soul, a tool for the collection of thoughts, strength of mind and consciousness.”

 “How does a man understand God?
 He cannot understand God by the senses, as God is not a substance and cannot be understood by the mind or as he does not fit in the knowledge and delusion.
-Logic never steps out of the limits; philosophy has double vision; books, notebooks, knowledge, and bustle are the school of narcissism and obscure and darken the truth-seeker’s mind with a cloud of hollow words.”
+Logic never steps out of the limits; philosophy has a double vision; books, notebooks, knowledge, and bustle are the school of narcissism and obscure and darken the truth-seeker’s mind with a cloud of hollow words.”
 The mystics of Islam

 “Most of the great Sufis of the Middle Ages had been living clean and righteous and had seen God in their dreams and gotten drunk of his love.
 Because they were determined to speak of their dreams, and depending on the relativity, spoke a humane language.
 If they were talented in literature and were poets, would compose their poems in the style of that era and their contemporary artist.
 In the manner of mystical poems, Arab poetry bows to Persian poetry.
 Anyone who wishes to understand the secrets of Sufism- without being involved in the verbal matters or being trapped in the tunnel vision of the metaphysics- should refer to Attar, Jalal al-din Rumi, and Jami which some of their work is available in English and other European languages”

 “In the biography of Islamic sheikhs, there are stories of kindness and compassion toward animals (like dogs which are considered unclean in Islam), birds, and even insects.
 “It is said that when he [Bayazid] was returning from Mecca, arrived at Hamedan.
 He had bought Moasfar seed.
 Put [a bit] in his robe and carried it to Bastam.
-As he opened, saw some ants there.
+As he opened it, saw some ants there.
 He said: I have made them homeless.
 He rose and brought them back to Hamedan and put them where their home was…”.”

 “The sign of the one who loves God is that people attribute three characteristics to him: generosity like the generosity of the sea, compassion like the compassion of light, and modesty like the modesty of the earth.”